Kali Sara: How the Romani hid their Goddess in plain sight

 Cultures built around a Goddess, even a sometimes-angry Goddess like Kali, are not interested in hierarchies, authorities, taking other people’s territories.
 And they do not care about prestige and beating your own chest.

-The Roma Goddess doesn’t mind hiding under the shrouds of a humble servant to two Christian saints.
+The Romani Goddess doesn’t mind hiding under the shrouds of a humble servant to two Christian saints.
 She knows she’s still a Goddess.
-And the Romani know she’s still a Goddess.
+And the Roma know she’s still a Goddess.

-Roma culture is all about the internal experience.
-The Romani don’t toot their own horn, don’t brag about their ancient history, or their clan, or their traditions.
+Romani culture is all about the internal experience.
+The Roma don’t toot their own horn, don’t brag about their ancient history, or their clan, or their traditions.

 “The Gypsy considers the question of his group-belonging relevant only to himself.”